I grew my email list to 10k in 7 months last year.

 But I want to point out one caveat.

 The reason the money is in the list is because that is where your audience is.
 It’s where you can directly contact and connect with your audience.

 The larger and more engaged your email list is, the better (and the more money you will make if you do it right).

 Here is the exact strategy I used to grow my email list.

-The first thing you need to do to grow your email list is install a popup on your site.
+The first thing you need to do to grow your email list is create lead magnets (aka freebies or opt-ins).

 2. Use ConvertKit